gbdev/pandocs/content/Rendering.md

 ### Background

 The background is composed of a *tilemap*.
 A tilemap is a large grid of tiles.
-However, tiles aren't directly written to tilemaps;
-instead, tilemaps contain unique references to the tiles.
+However, tiles aren't directly written to tilemaps, they merely contain references to the tiles.
 This makes reusing tiles very cheap, both in CPU time and in required memory space, and it is the main mechanism that helps working around the paltry 8 KiB of video RAM.